-So what's the takeaway for parents?
-After all, if brain-training games don't really hurt a child, then why not give it a try?
-"There's no substantive evidence that it's worth the money," says Robin L. Billings, M.D., a psychologist at the William Beaumont Center for Human Development in Berkley.
-"They're an experiment."
+So what’s the takeaway for parents?
+After all, if brain-training games don’t really hurt a child, then why not give it a try?
+“There’s no substantive evidence that it’s worth the money,” says Robin L. Billings, M.D., a southeast Michigan psychologist who formerly worked with William Beaumont Center for Human Development in Berkley.
+“They’re an experiment.”

 Billings looked into brain-training games after receiving calls from curious parents wondering if they should sign their kids up for these types of online programs or others that are available locally.
 “I found these games were a mixed bag.
 There’s no indication that it works – that if kids go through this training that it generalizes into improved classroom performance.
 If it did, that would be wonderful.”

 Billings’ conclusion for parents looking to help kids on their academic skills: “I tell parents that they’d be better off spending their time and money on a tutor.”

 The time spent on brain training in place of other activities is a concern shared by Hambrick.
 “In my view, for kids, the harm is opportunity cost.
 Let’s suppose you spend 100 hours on this stuff.
 That’s 100 hours your kids could have been reading or playing.”

 Gabriella Meyers, previously employed as a K-12 instructional technology consultant in Utica Community Schools, says brain-training products are not in use in that district, the second largest in the state.
 But she’s quick to point out that teachers do incorporate methods and strategies in the classroom that build working memory.